akostrik/CPP_module_42/README.md

 * subclass = derived class = child class
 * a constructor is not inherited
 * a destructor is not inherited
-* a destructor must be defined even if it is declared pure-virtual
 * when a child class initilaies its instance, the constructors are called hierarchically, the destructors are called in the inverse order
 * operator = is inherited, but hidden by the implicitely declared one